jthambly/update-quarkus/README.md

 #### `checklist`

 An optional checklist can be published along with the final pull request.
-By default not configured.
+By default, it is not configured.

 #### `diagnostics`